November 7th - Pomona, California -

 because Frank and I had to drive back to our motorhome each night across the dunes in the Jeep and the ride was rather bumpy.
 There were a few places that

-the sand was flat without dunes, So John tested out the speed factor of the Sand Car and got it up to 95.5mph.
+the sand was flat without dunes, so John tested out the speed factor of the Sand Car and got it up to 95.5mph.
 Not quite as fast as the Top Fuel Dragster, but

 fast enough for us.
 We spent the entire weekend here in Dumont which was a perfect halfway point to Vegas where we will go for the Rodeo.